-Two men convicted of house fire murders
+Men jailed for murdering children in fire

-Two men guilty of Salford house fire murders
+Two men jailed for Salford house fire murders

-Two men have been found guilty of murdering four children by torching their home with petrol bombs.
+Two men who murdered four children by torching their home with petrol bombs have been given life sentences.

-Zak Bolland, 23, and David Worrall, 26, were found guilty of murdering Demi, Brandon, Lacie and Lia Pearson in Walkden, Salford.
+Zak Bolland, 23, and David Worrall, 26, were convicted of murdering Demi, Brandon, Lacie and Lia Pearson in Walkden, Salford in December.

-Courtney Brierley, 20, was found not guilty of four counts of murder but convicted of manslaughter following the blaze on December 11 last year.
+Courtney Brierley, 20, was cleared of their murders but found guilty of four counts of manslaughter following the blaze.

+Bolland was jailed for a minimum of 40 years and Worrall for 37 years.

+A judge at Manchester Crown Court also sentenced Brierley to 21 years in a young offenders institution.

+"To think and do anything like this with four babies in the house, and a woman, and two other children, it's just beyond me."

-The jury heard Bolland, who lived 300 yards from the Pearsons, launched the fatal attack after being involved in a petty feud with the victims' 17-year-old brother Kyle Pearson.
+The jury heard Bolland, who lived 300 yards from the Pearsons, was high on drink and drugs when he launched the fatal attack, which was motivated by a petty feud with the victims' 17-year-old brother Kyle Pearson.

+Along with Worrall, he filled two glass bottles with £1.50 of petrol bought from a local garage, stuffing the tops with tissue paper as they prepared the attack shortly before 05:00 GMT.

-Along with Worrall they removed a fence panel from the garden of the family's home in Jackson Street, smashed a kitchen window and threw in two lit petrol bombs.
+They removed a fence panel from the garden of the family's home in Jackson Street, smashed a kitchen window and threw in the two lit petrol bombs.

 One landed near the stairs, blocking the only exit to the ground floor and trapping the victims upstairs as flames engulfed the three-bedroom mid-terrace house.

-Demi, Brandon and Lacie all died in the blaze.
+Demi, 15, Brandon, eight, and Lacie, seven, all died in the blaze.

 Their mother, Michelle Pearson, 36, was rescued, severely injured, along with her youngest daughter, Lia, aged three, who died in hospital two days later.